Open Saturday & Sunday 10am - 4pm, last entry 3pm.

 Please note that the museum is not heated, and may be chilly.

 As seen in the TV programme, 'Fishlock's Choice' - see the NEWS page.

 Please visit the Admissions page for details of February half term opening hours.

 Located on the airfield of the former RAF Llandwrog, the museum has an impressive collection of aircraft and aviation memorabilia.
 The museum offers the opportunity to get close up to some historic aircraft.
 Set on an active airfield, the museum houses iconic machines such as the Hawker Hunter, D.H.
 Vampire, along with the only T2 BAe Harrier remaining worldwide.
-Unusually, visitors may enter the cockpits of some of the aircraft and find out what it is like to sit in the narrow confines of a jet fighter aircraft.
 Please see our website for latest additions to the collection.
 Part of the museum is devoted to the creation of the RAF Mountain Rescue Service, started here at RAF Llandwrog in 1942, whilst other sections describe the wartime airfields of North Wales.
-The gift shop sells model kits, remote control helicopters, quadcopters (drones), and souvenirs.
-Free car parking on site, well behaved dogs welcome.
+The gift shop sells model kits and souvenirs.
+Free car parking on site.

 2019 Appeal for information: